nuvulanaresh/hipages/README.md

 2.In another new command line session, clone the git repo or download the zip file. https://github.com/nuvulanaresh/hipages.git

-3.Copy the source_event_data.json and the build python file from the git repo to the docker container. docker cp hipages/hipages_user_activity_analysis.py d9a9805c40af:/home/jovyan/work docker cp source_event_data.json d9a9805c40af:/home/jovyan/work
+3.Copy the source_event_data.json and hipages_user_activity_analysis.py from git repo to the docker container.

+docker cp hipages/hipages_user_activity_analysis.py d9a9805c40af:/home/jovyan/work

+docker cp source_event_data.json d9a9805c40af:/home/jovyan/work

 4.Below command will show you all the running containers with CONTAINER ID.